SneakyBugs/CoreWarden/docs/content/tutorials/installation-kubernetes.md

-The next step would be [configuring External DNS on your Kubernetes cluster by following this guide.]({{< relref "../how-tos/using-external-dns" >}}) So that DNS records will automatically be created for services running on Kubernetes.
+The next step would be [configuring External DNS on your Kubernetes cluster by following this guide.]({{< relref "../how-tos/using-external-dns" >}}) So DNS records will automatically be created for services running on Kubernetes.